-- (a) To be registered by AEMO as a Network Service Provider, a person must satisfy the relevant requirements specified in Chapter 2 and submit an application to AEMO in such form as AEMO may require. - (b) A Network Service Provider must comply with the power system performance and quality of supply standards: - (1) described in schedule 5.1; - (2) in accordance with any connection agreement with a Registered Participant, and if there is an inconsistency between schedule 5.1 and such a connection agreement:
+- (a) To be registered by AEMO as a Network Service Provider, a person must satisfy the relevant requirements specified in Chapter 2 and submit an application to AEMO in such form as AEMO may require. - (b) A Network Service Provider must comply with the power system performance and quality of supply standards: - (1) described in jurisdictional electricity legislation; - (2) in accordance with any connection agreement with a Registered Participant, and if there is an inconsistency between jurisdictional electricity legislation and such a connection agreement:

-- (3) if compliance with the relevant provision of the connection agreement would adversely affect the quality or security of network service to other Network Users, schedule 5.1 is to prevail; - (4) otherwise the connection agreement is to prevail.
+(3) if compliance with the relevant provision of the connection agreement would adversely affect the quality or security of network service to other Network Users, the jurisdictional electricity legislation is to prevail;

+(4) otherwise the connection agreement is to prevail.